Review · Other Supplements

 Five deliverables, sized realistically:

 • The main PDF guide.
-Around 60 pages, explaining the “GM3” method (Glute Maximus, Medius, Minimus — the three glute muscles).
+Around 60 pages, explaining the “GM3” method (which stands for Glute Max, Medius, Minimus — the three glute muscles).
 It includes an exercise library with photos, a 4-week workout plan, and some anatomy background.
 The writing is clear, if a bit bro-sciencey in places.

 • Video library access.
 Streaming-only, no downloads.
-About 10–15 follow-along routines, each roughly 10 minutes, with a trainer demonstrating the moves.
+About 10–15 follow-along routines, each roughly 10 minutes.
+The production quality is decent: a trainer in a gym demonstrating the moves.
 This is the most useful part, because glute activation is easy to get wrong without visual cues.

 • Two bonus PDFs.
-“Glute Bridge Mastery” is a 12-page deep dive that overlaps with the main guide.
-“Perfect Posture Protocol” is 10 pages on posture, only loosely related to glutes.
+“Glute Bridge Mastery” is a 12-page deep dive into the glute bridge, which is already covered in the main guide.
+“Perfect Posture Protocol” is 10 pages on posture, tangentially related to glutes.
 Neither adds much.

 • A printable workout log.
-A single-page template to track sets, reps, and how the activation felt.
-Useful if you actually use it.
+A single-page template to track sets, reps, and activation feels.
+Useful if you actually use it; most people won’t.

 How the marketing oversells